oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/ip_authoring_mmhost/README.md

 To understand how these start addresses are generated and how the compiler assigns special values to the top bits of the addresses please see the complete documentation on memory-mapped interfaces.
 If the parameters are not set correctly, this can lead to undefined behaviour.

-The file will have the following entries based on the kernel arguments used in this tutorial:Example of a pointer argument in the ipinterfaces.xml:
+The file will have the following entries based on the kernel arguments used in this tutorial:

+Example of a pointer argument in the ipinterfaces.xml:
 ```xml
 <global_mem name="1" default="1" max_bandwidth="0" config_addr="0x0" type="device private" allocation_type="host,shared">
   <interface name="1" type="agent" width="64" address="0x2000000000000" latency="16" latency_type="fixed" waitrequest="1" size="0x10000000">